Go feature: Secret mode

 Motivation

 Cryptographic protocols like WireGuard or TLS have a property called "forward secrecy".
 This means that even if an attacker gains access to long-term secrets (like a private key in TLS), they shouldn't be able to decrypt past communication sessions.
-To make this work, session keys (used to encrypt and decrypt data during a specific communication session) need to be erased from memory after they're used.
-If there's no reliable way to clear this memory, the keys could stay there indefinitely, which would break forward secrecy.
+To make this work, ephemeral keys (temporary keys used to negotiate the session) need to be erased from memory immediately after the handshake.
+If there's no reliable way to clear this memory, these keys could stay there indefinitely.
+An attacker who finds them later could re-derive the session key and decrypt past traffic, breaking forward secrecy.

 In Go, the runtime manages memory, and it doesn't guarantee when or how memory is cleared.
 Sensitive data might remain in heap allocations or stack frames, potentially exposed in core dumps or through memory attacks.
 Developers often have to use unreliable "hacks" with reflection to try to zero out internal buffers in cryptographic libraries.
 Even so, some data might still stay in memory where the developer can't reach or control it.